janhvi-mishra-data/E-Commerce-Analytics-PowerBI/README.md

 The dashboard is designed to answer key business questions such as:

 - Which product categories generate the highest revenue?
-- Which products contribute the most sales?
+- Which products contribute the most revenue?
-- Which states contribute the highest business revenue?
+- Which customer and seller states contribute the highest sales?
 - Who are the top-performing sellers?
-- What purchasing patterns do customers exhibit?
+- How do customers purchase across different regions?
 - Which payment methods are most preferred?
-- How long does delivery typically take?
+- How efficiently are orders delivered?
-- What trends can be observed over time?
+- What sales trends can be observed over time?
 - How do customer reviews reflect business performance?

 ---